Are you thinking about submitting an early decision law school application? If you are, you don’t want to miss this guide!

 No, Harvard is one of the few T14 law schools that does not offer an Early Decision application.

-You can only submit one ED application, because they are binding.
-Considering this, it’s essential you choose a reasonable law school to submit an ED application to.
+You can only submit one ED application because they are binding.
+Considering this, you must choose a reasonable law school to submit an ED application.
 While the committee will be more lenient when reviewing your application, you must still be a competitive applicant to gain admission to their school.

 Yes, you can and should plan to apply to other law schools despite your Early Decision application.
 You aren’t guaranteed admission to your top choice, so you should leave as many doors open as possible.